Decontamination

 Sterility Assurance Level (SAL)

-Once the device has been sterilized, tests are conducted to determine if the desired sterility levels have been obtained.
-LSO tests using both Biological Indicator Testing and Chemical Indicators.
+Once a device has been sterilized, tests are conducted to determine if the desired sterility levels have been obtained.
+LSO tests for this using both biological indicator (BI) testing and chemical indicators.

 Packaging and Transportation Guidelines